Developers

 SiFive Launches Freedom FOSS SoC Platforms

-SiFive on Monday announced its flagship Freedom family of system on a chip platforms.
+SiFive on Monday announced its flagship Freedom family of system-on-a-chip platforms.

-SiFive’s Freedom U500 and E300 platforms take a new approach to SoCs, redefining traditional silicon business models and reversing the industry’s increasingly high licensing, design and implementation costs.
+SiFive’s Freedom U500 and E300 platforms take a new approach to SoCs, redefining traditional silicon business models and reversing the industry’s increasingly high licensing, design, and implementation costs.

 “The software cost is a huge part of taking any chip to production,” noted Jack Kang, SiFive’s VP of product and business development.